EMERGING MARKETS-Oil, copper gains boost commodity-linked Latam FX

 But the IMF said the recovery looked mixed due to uncertainty over the virus and vaccine supply.
 It also said that Asian economies would be the best performers among emerging markets.

-Most Latam units are trading down for the year and have underperformed their broader emerging market peers since the start of the pandemic.
+Most Latin American units are trading down for the year and have underperformed their broader emerging market peers since the start of the pandemic.
 Brazil's real BRBY is one of the worst annual performers, despite the start of a rate-hiking cycle by the central bank.

 "Indeed, even a hawkish response might not be enough to convince markets."